M4H1-4B1R/Hyprdebian/README.md

 This is my attempt at getting Hyprland (with gbar) to work on Debian stable.
 Only tested on my machine running intel silicon.
 Use at your own risk.
+Also I'm at noob at scripting and linux in general so expect silly mistakes.

 Steps =>
 1. Install Debian 12 (server install)